hashicorp-guides/hashistack/terraform-azure/README.md

 ]
 ```

-* Once logged into any one of your Consul servers, run `consul members` to view the status of the cluster:
+* Once logged into any one of your Consul servers, run `consul members` or `vault status` to view the status of the clusters:

 ```
 $ consul members